DrAcula27/personalWebsite/content/jobs/NOAA/index.md

 url: 'https://www.fisheries.noaa.gov/about/northwest-fisheries-science-center'
 ---

-- Mentor a team of M.S.
-Data Science students from Seattle University in developing a stressor response e-library for Pacific salmonids.
+- Guide a team of M.S.
+Data Science students in developing a stressor response e-library for Pacific salmonids, improving research accessibility by mentoring them through project milestones.
-- Review and provide feedback on the project wireframe, ensuring alignment with user needs and research goals.
+- Ensure project alignment with user needs and research goals by reviewing wireframes, resulting in a more intuitive design.
-- Conduct UI/UX testing, providing feedback to improve user experience.
-- Perform code reviews to ensure high-quality, maintainable code.
+- Enhance user experience by conducting UI/UX testing and providing actionable feedback, leading to a more user-friendly interface.